-The studio was behind his previous two book-to-film adaptations, The Fault in Our Stars and Paper Towns.
-Unlike development on Looking For Alaska, whose rights are still being held hostage by Paramount, Green has seemingly been happy with his partners at Fox.
+Fox was behind Green’s previous two book-to-film adaptations, The Fault in Our Stars and Paper Towns.
+His first (and arguably best) novel, Looking For Alaska, is being turned into a limited series at Hulu.

-“We’re going to give it a try,” Green says, warning that “it doesn’t mean that there will definitely be a movie.”
+“We’re going to give it a try,” Green said, warning that “it doesn’t mean that there will definitely be a movie.”

-He adds he’s excited by the challenge and will be asking for feedback during the development process.
+He added he’s excited by the challenge and will be asking for feedback during the development process.
 But he’s still not casting it.

-Turtles All The Way Down was published in October and has been sitting at the top of the New York Times Bestseller list for the past seven weeks.
+Turtles All The Way Down was published in October 2017.
 Given Green and Fox’s productive and positive relationship with one another, it’s not too big a surprise that his latest novel is getting turned into a movie.

 If you haven’t watched Stranger Things season 3, you definitely haven’t watched the mid-credits scene that dangles a very casual carrot about the future of our favorite Netflix original series.
 So who is the American?